pateldhruval-v2/hello-world/README.md

 # hello-world
-It is a tutorial repository for learning purpose. this is the readme file for newly created repositery
+It is a tutorial repository for learning purpose. this is the readme file for newly created repositery, again readme edited.